The LeviCellTM Enables Fast, Easy, and Robust Sorting of Large Cells, Organoids, and Embryonic Cells

 One of the most challenging and limiting components of generating genetically modified animal embryos lies in the manual characterization and isolation of these specialized specimens, as they are notoriously sensitive and prone to damage during the separation process.
 The LeviCellTM technology allows for the efficient isolation of viable embryos without the need for staining or labelling – and without affecting genetic expression.

 The images shown are testament to the LeviCellTM’s effective embryo isolation capabilities.
 Fertilized mouse embryos were resuspended in levitation buffer and loaded into the LeviCellTM.
-A mere 20 minutes later, the fertilized embryos – characterized by the polar bodies – are clearly seen levitating.
+After 20 minutes, the fertilized embryos – characterized by the polar bodies – are clearly seen levitating.
 Collection of the embryos is easily done – without the cumbersome and damaging manual washing procedure.

 C. elegans levitation